Find a spider by...

-This species is most often found on leaf litter, the male being found more often than the female (see notes below)
+This species is most often found on leaf litter, the male being noticed more often than the female (see notes below)

 Not considered harmful to humans

-The distinctive feature of this species that probably makes it relatively easy to identify is the presence of five thin longitudinal black lines
+The distinctive feature of the male of this species that probably makes it relatively easy to identify is the presence of five thin longitudinal black lines

 in the head region between the lateral eyes.
 The thin black line and pale end of the female's abdomen is also distinctive.

-Like many of the Australian Maratus species the female of this species is a grey-brown colour but the male is unusual in almost completely lacking
+Unlike many of the Australian Maratus species the male of this species is almost completely lacking

 the bright colour schemes found on most Maratus males.
 In the above photos its abdomen has an almost square appearance because it was not

 displaying its courtship response when photographed.
 Like most other Maratus males this spider has cuticular flaps attached to the upper sides of

 the abdomen, these spreading sideways like a fan when the male is courting the female.
 This fan display is thought to be induced

 hydraulically and the spider also tends to extend each Leg III upwards and to the rear as part of its courtship behaviour.